Snyokabi1/SQL-Evaluated-Project/README.md

 ## Process
 ### (your step 1)

 Data cleaning, data quality assurance

 ### (your step 2)

 Data analysis, data interpretation

 ## Results

-(fill in what you discovered this data could tell you and how you used the data to answer those questions) The results are listed int he answers question of the document
+The results are listed int he answers question of the document